dimitri-yatsenko/datajoint-book/book/20-concepts/02-relational.md

 The design principles were defined through the rigorous but rather abstract principles, the **normal forms** [@10.1145/358024.358054].

 The relational data model is one of the most powerful and precise ways to store and manage structured data.
-At its core, this model organizes all data into tables--representing mathematical relations---where each table consists of rows (representing mathematical *tuples*) and columns (often called *attributes*).
+At its core, this model organizes all data into tables—representing mathematical relations—where each table consists of rows (representing mathematical *tuples*) and columns (often called *attributes*).

 The relational model is built on several key principles, including:

 - **Data Representation:** All data is represented in the form of simple tables, with each table having a unique name and a well-defined structure.
 - **Domain Constraints:** Each column in a table is associated with a specific domain (or *datatype*, a set of possible values), ensuring that the data entered is valid.
-- **Uniqueness Constraints:** ensure that each row in a table is unique, enforced through a primary key.
+- **Uniqueness Constraints:** Ensure that each row in a table is unique, enforced through a primary key.
-- **Referential Constraints:** ensure that relationships between tables remain consistent, enforced through foreign keys.
+- **Referential Constraints:** Ensure that relationships between tables remain consistent, enforced through foreign keys.
 - **Declarative Queries:** The model allows users to write queries that specify *what* data they want rather than *how* the database will retrieve it.

 The most common way to interact with relational databases is through the Structured Query Language (SQL).